vassa33/alu-higher_level_programming/README.md

         If the implementation is easy to explain, it may be a good idea.
         Namespaces are one honking great idea -- let's do more of those!

->> Let the zen of python be your guide through higher level programming
->> **And with that, let's begin!